PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 * `subcomponent`: These prims do not participate in model hierarchy traversals, but indicate important descendant prims of `component` models. `subcomponent` prims may be arbitrarily nested.
 In a city of `component` buildings, the doors on each building may be "important" to picking and other user interface browsers. `component` models that need to reference other `component` models often will override the `kind` to `subcomponent` to avoid violating model hierarchy rules.

 The fourth first class kind is that of `group` which must be explicitly specified on prims that are not `assembly` models but may contain `assembly` or `component` models. `group` acts to bridge model hierarchies on non-"important" scopes that may contain important descendants.
 For completeness, it's important to note that `assembly` models are necessarily `group`s because they may contain models (`component` or other `assembly` models).
+Although group and assembly are interchangeable, assembly is meant to more strongly communicate that some components have grouped to form a logical unit, rather than merely grouped for organizational purposes, or to indicate that a model hierarchy should be traversed through the group.
 Let's look at an example of correct model hierarchy usage.
 ```
 def Scope "TriStateArea" (kind = "group") {